 It’s undeniable that the evolution of eCommerce is blurring the lines between B2C and B2B companies.
 However, these business models still carry fundamental differences that need to be taken into account when designing and implementing digital commerce strategies.
-If you’re planning to expand business models, this is what you need to know.
+The main difference between B2B and B2C eCommerce is the target audience: B2B is business-to-business, while B2C is business-to-consumer.
+B2B eCommerce involves selling to other businesses, while B2C eCommerce involves selling to individual consumers.

-Now, let’s dive into what’s different between B2B and B2C across the customer journey.
+Now, let’s dive into what’s different between B2B vs. B2C customer journeys.

 Product data and catalogs